nadiemedicejose/nadiemedicejose/README.md

 # Jose Estrada | Software Engineer

-Hi, thanks for getting interested in my profile!
-I'm a recent graduate from Software Engineering, and I'm looking to be part of a team where I can put my JavaScript, React and other Front-End skills to work.
-I have experience as a team leader, where I actively collaborate in different stages of software development lifecycle.
-Former mentor to other students through Programa de Apoyo y Seguimiento Academico.
+Hi, thanks for getting interested in my profile! 👋🏽

+I'm a Software Engineer with knowledge in Object-Oriented Programming, Design Patterns, Data Structures, and Databases.
+I have experience with Desktop Applications Development using Java and C#; Web and Mobile Dev using React, Angular, IONIC, and Flutter frameworks.
+Also, I have been a leader in Development Teams, where I actively collaborated in different stages of the Software Development Life Cycle.
+At college, I offered mentorship to other students through PASA Program (Academic Support and Follow-up Program).

 Feel free to explore my LinkedIn profile, portfolio & other links. 😉

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]